eddiejessup/SublimeFilterFile/Readme.md

 The plugin binds a shortcut, `"ctrl+k", "ctrl+f"`, or `"cmd+k", "cmd+f"` on MacOS, which opens the interactive filter dialog.

-You can also define a keyboard shortcut which runs the plugin for a particular filter, by binding a key pattern to the `filter_file` command with the argument `cmd_key` specifying your intended file filter, as listed in the plugin settings.
+You can also define a keyboard shortcut which runs the plugin for a particular filter, by binding a key pattern to the `filter_file` command with the argument `key` specifying your intended file filter, as listed in the plugin settings.

-For example, to add a shortcut to run a command defined under the key 'Stylish Haskell', you might add a key binding like:
+For example, to add a shortcut to run a command defined under the key 'stylish-haskell', you might add a key binding like:

 ```
 {
     "keys": ["ctrl+k", "ctrl+s"],
     "command": "filter_file",
-    args: { "cmd_key": "Stylish Haskell" }
+    args: { "key": "stylish-haskell" }
 }
 ```